Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Results

 \section{Results}

-We begin our analysis by clarifying the role of reciprocal strategies in promoting cooperation across the range of pairwise social dilemmas defined by the Prisoner's Dilemma, Snowdrift and Stag-Hunt games.
-We then determine how reciprocal strategies are affected by the realistic assumption of an opportunity cost of checking the partner agent's actions, $\epsilon>0$, and how the effect of the opportunity cost differs between games.
-From this, we can then proceed to analyse the evolutionary advantage of trust, and its effectiveness in promoting cooperation across the social dilemma games.
-We initially assume, unless otherwise specified, that $\error=0$, i.e. agents do not make errors in their actions, unless otherwise specified.
+We begin our analysis by clarifying the role of reciprocal strategies in promoting cooperation across the range of pairwise social dilemmas defined by the Prisoner's Dilemma, the Snowdrift, and the Stag-Hunt games.
+We then determine how reciprocal strategies are affected by the realistic assumption of a cost of monitoring a partner's actions, $\varepsilon>0$, and how the effect of the monitoring cost differs between games.
+From this, we proceed to analyse the evolutionary advantage of trust-based (reduced monitoring) strategies, and their effectiveness in promoting cooperation across the different social dilemma games.
+We initially assume, unless otherwise specified, that $\error=0$, i.e. agents do not make errors in their actions, before relaxing this assumption in Section~\ref{secErrors}.